 The Avengers hear of Cyclops’ mission and try to stop him.
 Being partial to the X-Men, I feel that the Avengers came off as pricks with a holier than thou vibe.
 They got shown up when one of the new mutants used her powers to trap them, and the X-Men made their escape.
 The team head to the Jean Grey School for Higher Learning where they meet up with Kitty Pride, Wolverine and Havok who are leading a second school for mutants.
 Their differences are established, and it is sad to see such divisions among the former teammates, but a few students there switch over to Cyclops’ new school.

 In the midst of this, we learn of a mole in the Uncanny team, and later are unsure if this team member is being truthful, or if there will be further double or triple crosses.
 Cyclops is torn about what he did to Professor X, and his culpability level as his, Emma’s and Magneto’s powers were compromised by the Phoenix.
-They need the new mutants as much as the new students need their guidance.
+They need new mutants as much as the new students need their guidance.
 The last chapter concentrates on Magik and her connection to Darkchild and the demon world.
-A cliff hanger is set up and this new team have their work cut out for them.
+A cliff hanger is set up and this new team has their work cut out for them.

 Artist Chris Bachalo illustrates chapters one through four, while Frazer Irving takes over for chapter five.
 As the style changes dramatically in the last chapter, and not for the better, I was not happy.
-I liked Frazer’s backgrounds better with his swirling colors, but Bachalo’s illustrations of the heroes was far superior.
+I liked Frazer’s backgrounds better with his swirling colors, but Bachalo’s illustrations of the heroes were far superior.
 If I am to read further into the series, first I must read A vs X, and then see if the art holds up in future volumes.